-In 2015, Infrabel eliminated 22 level crossings and took 26 other level crossings on industrial lines out of service.
+In 2016, Infrabel eliminated 22 level crossings.
 The best way to avoid accidents on level crossings is to eliminate the physical intersection between the track and the road.
 That's why Infrabel tries to replace level crossings with bridges, tunnels, parallel roads or cycle paths, wherever possible.
 Infrabel always works closely with local authorities and residents to find alternative mobility solutions.

 However, we never simply eliminate a level crossing overnight.
 Amongst other things, we carry out thorough preliminary research, risk analyses and mobility studies beforehand.
 Together with local authorities and other stakeholders, we study how local residents, passengers and railway users can continue to cross the railway line.
 This can be achieved by building a bridge or tunnel, for example.
 In some cases, road traffic is diverted and a bridge or tunnel is built for cyclists and pedestrians.

 Where we are unable to eliminate a level crossing, Infrabel invests in modernising, adapting and maintaining it.
 This involves improving the road signs (installing lights, extra barriers for pedestrians and cyclists, etc.) and collaborating with the highway authorities to carry out the necessary works to increase the visibility of the level crossings.